perushinkov/angular-dhtmlx-demo/README.md

 Second:
 I am new to grunt, and overall a recent fan of Angular.js, so feel free to point out any issues.

+Third:
+TreeGrid is functional only under the PRO version.
+Note that on checkout this demo works with the dhtmlx version that is free under gpl.
+Feel free to replace it with the PRO version to check out how TreeGrid works.

 ## Completed:
 <ul>